MiquelMarinoEspinosa/Racing-Car-Katas/TirePressureMonitoringSystem.md

     - Add setter method at the `Alarm` clock
     - Override the `Sensor` from the unit test with a mock object
 - Remove setter and continue with the `fake class`
+- Test the `check` method with not normal pressure values